elroynoel-ctrl/01-Enterprise-Campus-Network-Foundation/Documentation/Troubleshooting.md

 ## Outcome

 All identified issues were resolved through systematic troubleshooting using Cisco IOS verification commands.

+This structured troubleshooting methodology provides a repeatable process for diagnosing and resolving common enterprise campus networking issues.

 The final network successfully supported: